 Also see . . .
 Arthur Campbell (Virginia).
 (Submitted on July 9, 2018, by Tom Bosse of Jefferson City, Tennessee.)

 Credits.
 This page was last revised on July 10, 2018.
-This page originally submitted on July 9, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 42 times since then.
+It was originally submitted on July 9, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 96 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 9, 2018, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.